This chapter contains the following topics:

 Figure 1-8 The Runtime Settings Page

-User Interface settings: Double-click the UI button to display the User Interface Settings page where you can specify the following:
+User interface settings: Under the Settings folder in the Administration tab, double-click UI to display the User Interface Settings page, where you can set the following user interface properties:

 Session Timeout (secs): Enables you to set when the session will timeout due to inactivity.
 It is measured in seconds.
 The default is 300 seconds.